ftc4232/DHS-FTC2024-IntoTheDeep/README.md

 # DHS 2024-25 FTC Robot Code

+This project is a fork of the official FTC RobotController project

 ## NOTICE

 This repository contains the public FTC SDK for the INTO THE DEEP (2024-2025) competition season.